YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Comparison visual showing clinic promise versus examined surgical plan

 A hairline drawn on a photo can look attractive, but it can also be misleading.
-A line on a screen does not show how the forehead moves, how the temples frame the face, how dense the hair needs to be, or how the design will age.
+A line on a screen does not show where hairline lowering should stop near the forehead muscle, how the temples frame the face, how dense the hair needs to be, or how the design will age.

 Natural hairline design is not only about placing the line lower.
-It is about proportion, age, facial structure, future loss, hair direction, temple recession, and density transition.
+Proportion, age, facial structure, future loss, hair direction, temple recession, and density transition all matter.
 The frontal rows must look soft.
 The angle of growth must be correct.
 The hairline should belong to the patient’s face, not to a generic template.

 A very low line drawn across the forehead needs caution.
 The desire is understandable.
 Hair loss can make a patient feel older than they are.
 But a teenage hairline on an adult face can look unnatural, and it may consume grafts that are needed later.

 A hairline discussion should go beyond the first mirror reaction.
-This is not only about whether the drawn line looks nice today.
-The useful detail is whether the design will still look natural when the patient is older and if native hair behind it continues to thin.
+The drawn line may look nice today, but the useful question is whether the design will still look natural when the patient is older and if native hair behind it continues to thin.

 Photos can show the requested shape, but they cannot replace real design.
 In person, facial movement, forehead muscle activity, temple structure, hair angle, and the way the patient’s hair behaves without perfect styling can be assessed.
 These details shape the final design.